weecology/retriever/docs/pyretriever.rst

   xml

-The function definition of the functions is as follows:
+There are separate functions for installing into each of the 7 backends:

 .. code-block:: python